c3aero/ztos/README.md

 - **Custom Linux Distribution**: Networking-focused OS, optimized for routing and security services.
 - **Multi-Layer Encryption**: Layer 2 encryption with **MACsec** and Layer 3 encryption with **WireGuard**.
 - **Containerized Network Services**: Modular and scalable services such as **BGP**, **WireGuard**, and **MACsec**.
+- **GPU Offload for Packet Processing**: Use NVIDIA GPUs to accelerate pre-routing and post-routing network tasks such as encryption and filtering.
 - **Zero Trust Networking**: Continuous authentication and least-privilege access to all network resources.
 - **Multi-Tenant Support**: Fully isolated VRFs and VXLANs for traffic segmentation.

 ## Project Status

 ZTOS is currently under active development.
 The repository includes the initial architecture design, boot process configurations, and containerized network services.
+GPU offload capabilities have been introduced for optimizing network packet processing.

 ## Installation and Usage